betterscientificsoftware/bssw.io/StyleGuide.md

  - Aggregate: base
    - The "base" designation of an aggregate resource indicates that content and metadata will be included from subresource files, as specified in a bulletted list of subresources.
 See the file [CuratedContent/ResourceTemplate.AggregateBase.md](CuratedContent/ResourceTemplate.AggregateBase.md) for an example "base" file that demonstrates how to specify subresources.

 - Aggregate: subresource
-   - The "subresource" designation of an aggregate resource indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
+  - The "subresource" specification indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
 We expect this to be the most common usage.

+- Aggregate: stand-alone and subresource
-However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.
+   - The "stand-alone and subresource" specification indicates that the item will be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.